Kotlin/dokka/docs/topics/dokka-migration.md

 ### Verify supported versions

-Ensure your project meets the minimum version requirements:
+Ensure that your project meets the minimum version requirements:

 | **Tool**              | **Version**   |
 |-----------------------|---------------|